mylvmbackup

 Description

-mylvmbackup is a tool for quickly creating backups of a MySQL server's data files.
-To perform a backup, mylvmbackup obtains a read lock on all tables and flushes all server caches to disk, creates a snapshot of the volume containing the MySQL data directory, and unlocks the tables again.
+mylvmbackup is a tool for quickly creating full physical backups of a MySQL server's data files.
+To perform a backup, mylvmbackup obtains a read lock on all tables and flushes all server caches to disk, makes an LVM snapshot of the volume containing the MySQL data directory, and unlocks the tables again.
 The snapshot process takes only a small amount of time.
 When it is done, the server can continue normal operations, while the actual file backup proceeds.

-The LVM snapshot is mounted to a temporary directory and all data is backed up using the tar program.
-By default, the archive file is created using a name of the form backup-YYYYMMDD_hhmmss_mysql.tar.gz, where YYYY, MM, DD, hh, mm, and ss represent the year, month, day, hour, minute, and second of the time at which the backup occurred.
-The default prefix backup, date format and file suffix can be modified.
-The use of timestamped archive names allows you to run mylvmbackup many times without danger of overwriting old archives.
+The LVM snapshot is mounted to a temporary directory and all data is backed up using the tar program by default.
+The archive files are created using names in the form of backup-YYYYMMDD_hhmmss_mysql.tar.gz, where YYYY, MM, DD, hh, mm and ss represent the year, month, day, hour, minute, and second of the time at which the backup occurred.
+The default prefix backup, date format and file suffix may be modified.
+The use of timestamped archive names allows you to run mylvmbackup many times without risking to overwrite old archives.
+It is possible to preserve only a defined number of last backups, to avoid running out of disk space.

-Additionally, a backup type "none" is provided for cases where the user wants to use mylvmbackup only for creating the snapshots and intends to perform the actual backup by using the appropriate hooks.
+Moreover, a backup type none is provided for cases where the user wants to use mylvmbackup only for creating the snapshots and intends to perform the actual backup by using the appropriate hooks.
 (Or for cases where the snapshot itself is considered to be the backup).

 Requirements